-What is Seattle Restaurant Week?
+What are restaurants offering during Restaurant Week?

 Are reservations required?

 No, but they are strongly encouraged.
 You can make your Seattle Restaurant Week reservations via Open Table, and remember that these menus are not available Friday, Saturday or for Sunday brunch.
 So while Open Table will let you make a reservation during these times, you’ll only be able to enjoy Seattle Restaurant Week menus and pricing if you dine Sunday (after brunch) through Thursday.